jackysense/decentralized_service_transaction_platform/README-Gitpod.md

 Once you've opened the web app in your browser, log in and experiment with the simple "Decentralized Service Transaction Platform" smart contract.

 The "Save" button sends the text input to the blockchain, storing it as a string.
-The web app will reload with the new Decentralized Service Transaction Platform messages automatically.
+The web app will reload with the new Decentralized Service Transaction Platform tasks automatically.

-The "Save & Donate" button demonstrates attaching NEAR and a gas price when calling the smart contract's method `addMessage`.
-When the web app refreshes with "paid" messages, the user interface highlights them.
+The "Save & Donate" button demonstrates attaching NEAR and a gas price when calling the smart contract's method `addTask`.
+When the web app refreshes with "paid" tasks, the user interface highlights them.

 Data collection
 ===============